The Club

 Graham coached youngsters across Warrington and was keen for a team to emerge from these coaching classes, with the emphasis on passing, movement, appreciation of the ball and most of all having fun.

-From it’s early beginnings teams continued to be produced each year.
+From it’s early beginnings new teams continued to be produced by the club each year.
 The team first played at Little Manor in Thelwall, where to this day some of the clubs older teams still play their matches.
 Each year since then, new teams have formed and from this tiny acorn the club has gone from strength to strength.
-We now have over 400 children representing the club from under 5’s up to under 18’s.
+We now have over 440 children representing the club on 34 teams from under 5’s up to under 18’s.
 We offer mixed gender football teams for both boys and girls.
 Lymm Piranhas is a grass roots football club that celebrates all footballing ability.
 The teams now play their matches across a number of venues within the Village.

 We are run entirely by volunteers and this is integral to our philosophy.
 We are committed to long term player development, which runs in parallel to supporting parents in becoming FA qualified coaches.
 We believe this combination provides the best way to generate a fun, positive environment for nurturing talent whilst facilitating strong links with our community.

-In 2009 the club was awarded FA Charter Standard status.
-For a club of our size this was a massive achievement and underlined our commitment to ensuring that the club ethos is upheld.
-FA Charter Status is awarded to clubs who can demonstrate they have policies and procedures in place in line with FA guidelines.
+In 2009 the club was awarded FA Charter Standard status, the forerunner of the current England Accreditation system.
+In 2023 the club was awarded Two Star England Accreditation, England Accreditation is awarded to clubs who can demonstrate they have policies and procedures in place to run the club safely, in line with FA guidelines.
 Plus every volunteer coach has the required qualifications to coach the children.

 The club has a fantastic 4G home training ground at Lymm High School on Tuesday and Wednesday nights 6-9pm which provides a great focal point for our activities and it is a delight and a privilege to see the children training together.
 We thank the Football Association and the Football Foundation, Lymm High School and local club Lymm Rovers who worked together (with ourselves) to make the local 4G pitch possible.